 When you run out of arm length, it’s time to wind on the yarn.
 Unhook the yarn from the hook and rotate the spindle in a clockwise direction winding the yarn as the shaft rotates.
-Wind the yarn on the shaft in a cone form (wide at top, small at bottom).
+Wind the yarn on the shaft in a cone form (wide at the top, small at the bottom).
 Leave enough length to wrap the yarn up over the whorl and through the hook.

 Continue steps 6 through 12 until the spindle is full or you run out of fiber.

 Joining More Fibers

 If you have a break in the yarn or you need to add new fiber, the process is basically the same for both.
 It works best to set the spindle down so the spindle doesn’t untwist.

 Be sure the fiber you are adding to doesn’t have any twist in it.
 If it does have twist, you need to tease the end of the fiber open for about two inches of length.

 Take the new fiber that is being added and overlap the new and the old.
 (Fig. 8) Hold the end of the new fiber and the point of twist of the old fiber in the right hand.
 Pull back on the fibers with the left hand.
 This blends the fibers together.